-As usual, the Portofino Big Date features a very clean, easily readable dial with only five indicators: hours and minutes (represented by a pair of leaf-shaped hands plated either in gold or in rhodium available with rose gold and white gold versions respectively), a small seconds indicator at 6 hours, a power reserve display between 8 and 9 o’clock, and, of course, the aforementioned Big Date display at 12 hours.
-By the way, although the dial looks great, I am not really sure about the combination of Roman “XII” hour marker with Arabic date display.
+As usual, the Portofino Big Date features a clean, easily readable dial with only five indicators: hours and minutes (represented by a pair of leaf-shaped hands plated either in gold or in rhodium available with rose gold and white gold versions respectively), a small seconds indicator at 6 hours, a power reserve display between 8 and 9 o’clock, and, of course, the aforementioned Big Date display at 12 hours.
+By the way, although the dial looks great, I am not sure about the combination of the Roman “XII” hour marker with the Arabic date display.
 Not that it is a design mistake, they just don’t match as seamlessly as you would expect from a watch of this pedigree.

-It is reported that the watch will be available only through IWC’s own chain of boutiques, which is a pity, since there are not so many of them in smaller countries, especially in Eastern Europe and Far East.
+It is reported that the watch will be available only through IWC’s own chain of boutiques, which is a pity, since there are not so many of them in smaller countries, especially in Eastern Europe and the Far East.

 Build quality: 5/5

 Value for money: 4/5